ghattab/ghattab.github.io/experimental.md

 <br/>
 <br/>
-There’s something ungrateful and grasping in enjoying our bounty of information without bothering to understand how it goe her.
-Experimentation in its own right leads to information.
-Naturally, there’s a satisifaction in discovering knowledge, yet experimenting is valuable for its own sake, as discovery is pleasurable in its own right.
+There is something ungrateful and startling about taking advantage of our abundance of information without caring to understand how it got there.
+Experimentation in itself leads to information.
+Naturally, there is a sense of satisiveness in the discovery of knowledge, yet experimentation is valuable in its own right.